raulillo82/mus/README.md

 # Mus
 Mus cards game

-Mus is a very typical card game.
-Some people claim numerous university students spends longer in the cafeteria playing this game, than actually attending to lessons.
+Mus is a very typical card game in Spain.
+It's supposed to have its origin in the Basque Country region, however its very well known in most areas of Spain, being some examples Navarra or Madrid.
+Some people claim numerous university students spend longer in the cafeteria playing this game, than actually attending to lessons.
 That being true or false, the game has a high component of strategy.

 Please read the Wikipedia reference for this game in order to understand it: https://en.wikipedia.org/wiki/Mus_(card_game)